uktrade/DIT-design-history/app/posts/data-hub/2022-04-25-contact-company-records.md

 ![screenshot of tabs on a Company record](company--tabs.png)

 ### 4. Adding filters
 The addition of extra data sources meant there would soon be more data shown on both the Contact and Company records.
 Therefore it was important to provide users with a way to filter the data so they could find what they were looking for.
-The filter follows the same pattern that is used across Datahub, which also follows the GDS pattern.
+The filter follows the same pattern that is used across Data Hub, which also follows the GDS pattern.

 Filters that were added:
 * For Contact: adviser, team